tsgates/arch-wiki-markdown/wiki/Upgrade_Path.md

 Then reboot the system before continuing along with the upgrade.

-Upgrading while running a kernels prior to linux-3.4 will get a warning about permissions on /sys.
-This is nothing to worry about, as of linux-3.4 the permissions will be 555, and this upgrade reflects this in the filesystem package.
+If upgrading while running a kernel prior to linux-3.4, you will get a warning about permissions on /sys.
+This is nothing to worry about; as of linux-3.4, the permissions will be 555, and this upgrade reflects this in the filesystem package.

 Conflict with mtab
 ------------------

-The file /etc/mtab used to be generated at boot and hence was owned by any package.
+The file /etc/mtab used to be generated at boot and hence was not owned by any package.
 Now it is a symlink to /proc/self/mounts owned by filesystem.
 This change means that initscripts no longer requires write access to the rootfs (though other packages might).

-However following the instructions on the news, while sufficiently for dealing with this conflict at the time, will now interact with later filesystem update.
+However, following the instructions in the news, while sufficient for dealing with this conflict at the time, will now interact with later filesystem update.
 To upgrade do